Cat and Dog Acupuncture in Park Ridge, NJ

-Acupuncture has been used in traditional Chinese medicine for centuries.
+We are proud to offer cat and dog acupuncture in Park Ridge, NJ.
+Pet acupuncture has been used in traditional Chinese medicine for centuries.
 It involves the specific placement of very fine needles into acupoints along the body’s “meridians” or channels of energy.
 The goal is to restore balance and harmony from the discord caused by illness or injury.
 In modern veterinary medicine, these acupoints correspond to areas of nerve clusters and the needles inserted stimulate physiological changes including increased blood circulation, the release of endorphins (the body’s natural pain killers), muscle relaxation, and more.
-At Park Ridge Animal Hospital, our veterinarian Dr. Rosenblum is experienced in performing pet acupuncture.
+At Park Ridge Animal Hospital, our veterinarian Dr. Rosenblum is experienced in performing dog and cat acupuncture.

 Think your pet would benefit from acupuncture?